rishabh1403/blog-source/posts/coding/leetcode/2020/05/374-guess-number-higher-lower.md

 # Summary

-So, we solved the Guess Number Higher or Lower problem by using two pointer method and calculated the time and space complexities.
+So, we solved the Guess Number Higher or Lower problem by using binar search and calculated the time and space complexities.

 I hope you enjoyed solving this question.
 This is it for this one, complete source code for this post can be found on my [Github Repo](https://github.com/rishabh1403/leetcode-javascript-solutions).
 Will see you in the next one.

 There you go guys, you made it to end of the post.
 Subscribe to my [youtube channel](https://www.youtube.com/rishabh1403) for regular updates.
 Follow me on [twitter](https://www.twitter.com/rishabhjain1403), drop me a mail or leave a comment here if you still have any doubts and I will try my best to help you out.
 Thanks

 Stay tuned and see you around :)
-`youtube: TODO`
+`youtube: h0uL59Z9Hoc`